astoeckel/opus_gapless/README.md

 # Gapless stream from pre-encoded Opus frames

 This repository contains a C++ program which generates independently encoded Ogg/Opus audio segments.
-These audio segments can be seamlessly played back in a webbrowser using WebAudio. *Indepdentently encoded* means that the individual segments could have been encoded in parallel or in a random order.
-Segments are deterministically generated, and thus can be served using a RESTful APIs, or stored in content-addressed filesystems such as IPFS.
+These audio segments can be seamlessly played back in a webbrowser using WebAudio. *Indepdentently encoded* means that the individual segments could have been encoded in parallel or in random order.
+Since all segments are deterministic, they can be served using RESTful APIs, or stored in content-addressed filesystems such as IPFS.

 An online demo can be found at

 https://somweyr.de/opus/demo.html

 Gapless playback is achieved by two independent measures:
 * **Lead-in and lead-out frames:** The encoder adds an additional frame to the beginning/end of each chunk.
-This frame contains artificial audio data predicted using Linear Predictive Coding.
-This suppresses ringing-artifacts caused by the encoder trying to encode the discontinuities at the beginning/end of a chunk.
+This frame contains artificial audio generated with Linear Predictive Coding.
+This artificial audio naturally extends the data at the beginning/end of each segments.
+This suppresses ringing-artifacts caused by encoding the discontinuities at the beginning/end of a chunk.
+The extra data is thrown away after decoding using the `pre_skip` and `granule` stored in the Ogg/Opus container.
 * **Overlap:** All chunks slightly overlap each other and are cross-faded by the browser.
-The exact number of audio samples that should be cross-faded is stored in the proprietary `CF_IN`, `CF_OUT` metadata fields.
+The number of audio samples to be cross-faded is stored in the proprietary `CF_IN`, `CF_OUT` metadata fields of each segment.
 These metadata fields are parsed on the JavaScript client.
 The demo uses extreme overlap values (250ms) and very short segments (1s) for visualization purposes, but 1ms overlap will work just as well.

 This code is part of a larger project I'm currently working on and will not receive any further updates in this repository (unless I find severe bugs).